 Justification of Red List Category

-It is found on the edge of humid lowland evergreen forest, along rivers and by clearings and other breaks in continuous canopy, locally even on the outskirts of towns, from lowlands to 1,550 m.
+The species's life history and ecological requirements are not well known.
+It is found on the edge of humid lowland evergreen forest, along rivers and by clearings and other breaks in continuous canopy, from lowlands to 1,550 m.
+It appears to tolerate habitat conversion or even benefit from it: Commonly, the species is seen on farmland, pastures or even on the outskirts of towns (Torres-Sovero et al. 2014; Collar et al. 2020).
+It is frequently observed in small groups of two to five individuals, using the peripheral sections of clay licks (Torres-Sovero et al. 2014).
 Young birds have been observed with adults in April.
-It may be nomadic or wander seasonally in response to food availability (Tobias and Brightsmith 2007).
+Parts of the population may be nomadic or wander seasonally in response to food availability (Tobias and Brightsmith 2007).

 Conservation Actions Underway